Mandatory Mediation in Gauteng: What does the mediation directive mean in practice?

 Final Thoughts

-Ultimately, Rule 41A isn’t a box-tick — it’s leverage.
-Used well, it reframes disputes from winner-takes-all to value-preserving deals, lowers cost exposure (including adverse costs for refusing to mediate), and signals reasonableness to the court and counterparties.
+Ultimately, Rule 41A isn’t just a box-tick—it’s leverage.
+Used well, it reframes disputes from winner-takes-all to value-preserving deals.
+It lowers cost exposure, including adverse costs for refusing to mediate.
+Additionally, it signals reasonableness to the court and counterparties.
 The smart play is to engage early, prepare intentionally, and appoint a mediator who understands the commercial, relational, and procedural stakes.

 This article is general information, not legal advice.
 For matter-specific guidance, consult your attorney; we are happy to collaborate with your legal team throughout the process.